 - Discovery of circuitry or schematic issues

-- Discovery of sensitive components (such as a microphone sensitive to reflow oven heat)
+- Components that require special handling (such as a microphone sensitive to reflow oven heat)

 - Discovery of design flaws